Fiserv/identity-and-access-management/docs/ciam-mfa/TOTP-Registration.md

 - Two options are available for Device pairing

-- Option: 1 requires application to provide user with the enter secret key that was  within Step-1 response.
+- **Option:1** requires application to provide user with the enter secret key that was  within Step-2 response.
 To enable MFA, user should key in secret key  manually and attach it to authenticator application.

-- Option: 2 provides a better user experience where application should create a QR code using registration URI returned within  Step -1  API  response.
+- **Option:2** provides a better user experience where application should create a QR code using registration URI returned within  Step-2  API  response.
 To enable MFA, user should use their  mobile devices authenticator app to scan generated  QR code.

-## Step 4: Validate OTP
+## Step 4: Activate Device

 - API to complete device registration process.